Pain is funny. A lot of pain is funnier. Humiliating pain is the best of all.

-- In Ice Age 3: Dawn Of The Dinosaurs, Scrat's acorn is stuck to his chest with tar.
+- In Ice Age: Dawn of the Dinosaurs, Scrat's acorn is stuck to his chest with tar.
 Enter Scratte, who pulls it off, along with a sizable chunk of his hair.
 Cue scream.

-- Brazilian film Se Eu Fosse VocÍ 2 has this for a woman-in-man's body (though the waxing was made by chroma key...).
-Particularly funny because the male lead, Tony Ramos, is known in Brazil for his dense body hair, to the point when his name became another word for "hairy male"
+- Brazilian film Se Eu Fosse Você 2 has this for a woman-in-man's body (though the waxing was done using Chromakey).
+Particularly funny because the male lead, Tony Ramos, is known in Brazil for his dense body hair, to the point where his name became another term for "hairy male".

-- The main character in Persepolis waxes her leg.
+- The main character in Persepolis waxes her legs.
 Set to Eye of the Tiger.

 - Friends, in the episode where Chandler, Joey, Monica and Phoebe are trapped in one of the bedrooms by Ross and Rachel's big argument.
-After Joey and Chandler are summoned across the hall by the sounds of Monica and Phoebe screaming about the wax from across the hall, Joey is persuaded to wax the hair off his arms to prove his pain threshold.
-It is not as high as he was claiming, although he does just whimper rather than cry out as the girls did.
+After Joey and Chandler are summoned across the hall by the sounds of Monica and Phoebe screaming, Joey is persuaded to wax the hair off his arms to prove his pain threshold.
+It is not as high as he had claimed, although he does just whimper rather than cry out as the girls did.

-- America's Funniest Home Videos once had a challenge to film men getting their chest waxed, one even got invited to the show to use a one of the props to pull a patch of his chest.
+- America's Funniest Home Videos once had a challenge to film men getting their chest waxed.
+One even got invited to the show to use one of the props to pull a patch off his chest.

 - One video showed a girl waking up her dad with this.

-- Host Adam Hills underwent a 'boyzilian' (a male Brazilian waxing) - and had it filmed for the programme - on Adam Hills In Gordon Street Tonight after recieving a gift voucher for the procedure from an audience member as a 'show warming gift' on the first episode.
+- Host Adam Hills underwent a 'boyzilian' (a male Brazilian waxing) - and had it filmed for the programme - on Adam Hills In Gordon Street Tonight after receiving a gift voucher for the procedure from an audience member as a 'show-warming gift' on the first episode.
 It was hilarious.